techsenger/ansi4j/README.md

 # Overview <a name="ansi4j-overview"></a>

-ANSI4J is a Java library that parses ANSI escape codes in full accordance with ISO/IEC 6429:1992.
+Techsenger ANSI4J is a Java library that parses ANSI escape codes in full accordance with ISO/IEC 6429:1992.
 It supports all functions of all five types.
 At the same time parser architecture allows to add easily any other custom types of functions and mechanism to process them.

-ANSI4J consists of a core that includes parser and CSS extension that allows to create CSS declaration using function arguments.
+Techsenger ANSI4J consists of a core that includes parser and CSS extension that allows to create CSS declaration using function arguments.

 ## Core <a name="ansi4j-core"></a>